 Ingredients and Substitutions

-Our recipe for mashed potatoes with Yukon gold is remarkably simple.
-The adaptability and ease of this recipe is what makes it such a classic.
-It comes together with a few basic ingredients that you can find at any grocer.
+This recipe for mashed potatoes with Yukon gold is remarkably simple.
+The adaptability and ease of this recipe are what make it such a classic.
+It comes together with a few basic ingredients that you can find at any grocery store.

-- Yukon gold potatoes: At the supermarket, you may also see these referred to as yellow potatoes, golden potatoes, baby gold potatoes, petite gold potatoes, or even Yukon golden potatoes.
-While the smaller “baby” potatoes will work for this recipe, we prefer the standard size for ease of peeling.
+Yukon gold potatoes: At the supermarket, you may also see these referred to as yellow potatoes, golden potatoes, baby gold potatoes, petite gold potatoes, or even Yukon golden potatoes.
+While the smaller “baby” potatoes will work for this recipe, I prefer the standard size for ease of peeling.

-- Salt & Pepper: We used Kosher salt and black pepper.
+Salt & Pepper: I used Kosher salt and black pepper.
 If you’d prefer a more even color for your Yukon whipped potatoes, you may switch to white pepper instead.

 How to Make Yukon Gold Mashed Potatoes?

-- Boil the cubed yellow potatoes: Fill a large pan with cubed potatoes and enough to make sure that the potatoes are fully covered.
-Stir in 1 tablespoon kosher salt and bring it to a boil on medium-high heat.
+Step 1 – Boil the cubed yellow potatoes: Fill a large pan with cubed potatoes and enough cold water to cover them by about an inch.
+Stir in 1 tablespoon of kosher salt and bring it to a boil on medium-high heat.

-- Warm your milk and butter: While the gold potatoes are cooking, place your milk, fresh (or roasted) garlic, and butter in a saucepan and heat on medium-low heat until the butter is melted and the milk is warmed.
-There is no need to bring it to a boil, we just don’t want to be using cold ingredients.
+Step 4 – Warm your milk and butter: While the gold potatoes are cooking, place your milk, fresh (or roasted) garlic, and butter in a saucepan and heat on medium-low heat until the butter is melted and the milk is warmed.
+There is no need to bring it to a boil; you just don’t want to be using cold ingredients.

-- Add the warmed milk mixture to the pan: Combine the milk mixture with the drained potatoes and lightly mash to combine.
+Step 5 – Add the warmed milk mixture to the pan: Combine the milk mixture with the drained potatoes and lightly mash to combine.
+You want to move fast here so you can take advantage of the residual heat from potatoes to help you mash easily and reach to that creamy consistency.

 How To Make Ahead, Store, Reheat, and Freeze Leftovers